makeyourownmaker/ParametricWeatherModel/README.md

 ParametricWeatherModel is a repository for forecasting surface temperature based primarily on latitude, longitude, day of year and hour of day.

+If you like ParametricWeatherModel, give it a star, or fork it and contribute!

 ## Development Stage